Portfolio and writing guidelines

 Choose your work wisely

 Applicants are encouraged to submit only their best work.
 It is not necessary to add extra work if it is not consistently strong.
+Portfolio submission for scholarship consideration is a one-time submission.
 Applicants should not submit work copied from film, television, photographs, magazine/book illustrations or other sources.
 All materials submitted should be clearly labeled with applicant's name and contact information and cannot be returned.

 See more submission requirements